raspberrypilearning/marble-mayhem/en/step_1.md

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">

-### PROJECT BRIEF: Balls!
+### PROJECT BRIEF: Marble Mayhem!
 <hr style="border-top: 2px solid black;">

-Create an interactive marble/ball project that showcases a range of materials and physics interactions.
+Create an interactive marble project that showcases a range of materials and physics interactions.

 Your project should:
-+ Use a ball with a Rigidbody that rolls around a level and collides with obstacles
++ Use a Sphere with a Rigidbody that rolls around a level and collides with obstacles
 + Have a range of materials to give the project a defined look and feel
 + Give the user a goal to complete.